 - shortness of breath, feeling sick, or profuse sweating accompanies the pain

 Pain under the left breast is often frightening to experience.
-As there are several organs in this area of the body, the earlier the cause of the pain can be diagnosed, the more likely that treatment and recovery will be successful.
+Early diagnosis will increase the chances that treatment and recovery will be successful.

 A heart attack is not the most common reason for pain under the left breast, but it is always better to have the symptoms checked out, especially if other symptoms of a heart attack are present.